hpc/mpifileutils/doc/rst/dsync.1.rst

    Batch files into groups of up to size N during copy operation.

+.. option:: -V, --batch-volume <SIZE>

+   Batch files into groups of up to volume <SIZE> during copy operation.
+   Units like "MB" and "GB" may immediately follow the number without spaces (e.g. 8MB)

 .. option:: --bufsize SIZE

    Set the I/O buffer to be SIZE bytes.
 Units like "MB" and "GB" may